PlagueHO/jenkins/readme.md

 # Versions

 ### Unreleased
-* Fixed readme
-* Added the Invoke-JenkinsJobReload cmdlet
+* Updated Invoke-JenkinsJobReload to use the -UseBasicParsing switch

 ### 1.0.0.115
 * Added Get-JenkinsPluginsList cmdlet to retreive a list of installed plugins